Michigan — Congressional Term Limits (1992–1995)

 Unit of limitation: Elections (rolling window)

-A candidate may not be elected to the U.S. Senate more than 2 elections within any 24-year period.
+A candidate may not be elected to the U.S. Senate more than two (2) times within any twenty-four (24) year period.

 Counting method: